 - Understand the difficulties debtors face, and have empathy towards their circumstances.

-If you feel that Collectica Bailiffs Debt Collectors are not following the legislation, you can make a complaint to the Financial Ombudsman.
+If you feel that Collectica Bailiffs Debt Collectors are not following the legislation, you can make a complaint to them directly.

 It is also worth bearing in mind that debt collectors often pretend that they are part of an external organisation, when they are working as part of the organisation you owe the money too.